Configuration

 hooks:

 Hooks do not block the pipeline.
-See the hooks reference for the full event list.
+See the Hooks section in the Configuration Reference for field details and the Integrations page for examples.

 Full Reference